Michael137/reasoned-soc/dsp_offload/README.md

 4. Install protobuf from source
 5. Check whether `libatomic.so.1` is in `$SNPE_ROOT/lib/aarch64-linux-gcc4.9/` already
   - Otherwise install using `apt` or equivalent
-6. Install Caffe (instead of Tensorflow since the latter since SNPE is not compatible with the latest TF versions):
+6. Install Caffe (see Tensorflow installation in section below; this can be used to run the Inception_v3 network):
   - gflags: `sudo apt-get install libgflags2 libgflags-dev`
   - BLAS: `sudo apt-get install libatlas-base-dev`
   - hdf5: `sudo apt-get install libhdf5-serial-dev`